The 1939 film of The Wizard of Oz is memorable for many reasons. Toto, Dorothy’s adorable dog, is certainly near the top of the list.

-By the end of the film, everyone was calling Terry Toto, and at that point, Spitz decided the only thing to do was to officially change Terry’s name.
+By the end of the film, everyone considered the dog “Toto.”
+No one used her original name.
+At that point, Spitz decided the only thing to do was to go along with the crowd.
 From then on she was known as Toto.

-Toto’s last film came out in 1945 and Toto was getting ready to retire by that time.
+Toto’s last film came out in 1945.
+Toto was getting ready to retire by that time.
 She lived comfortably in the Spitz household on Riverside Drive until the autumn of 1945 when she died.
-The Spitz family buried him in their backyard, never thinking that one day they would have to move.
+The Spitz family had a dedicated area of their backyard that they used as a cemetery for beloved pets, never expecting to have to move.